22 Thoughtful Gifts to Give a Friend in the Hospital

 Marlette McAlister added, “Fuzzy socks… nothing says ‘get well soon’ better then fuzzy socks!”

 A warm cup of tea can be incredibly soothing (and likely tastier than what the hospital provides).
-This is a great option if your friend is on a strict diet or can’t eat solid food.
+Whether your loved one needs some comfort while they’re alone, or the two of you want to catch up over a cup, it would likely be greatly appreciated.
+Tea is also a great option if your friend is on a strict diet or can’t eat solid food.

 Samantha Ahearn suggested, “Tasty tea and beverages, if they are able to have them.
 I was clear liquids only and a peppermint tea my partner brought me was the best thing I tasted all week.
 Make sure to ask about any dietary issues or cravings they have!”

 For many, writing can be cathartic and help relieve some of the stress and anxiety of being in the hospital.
-Giving your friend a notebook and some fun multicolored pens allows them to document their feelings and experiences – plus any important medical information.
+Giving your friend a notebook and some fun multicolored pens allows them to document their feelings and experiences – plus any important medical information they don’t want to forget!

 Anjelika AJ Hagood recommended, “Journal with awesome writing pens.
 I like to document my daily journey and experiences.”